Climate change and air quality concerns have pushed clean energy up the global agenda. As we

 Why now for hydrogen?

-2. Nations are investigating ways to make cuts in emissions and address public sentiment
+Nations are examining ways to make cuts in emissions and address public sentiment